 In the other direction, 50,000 Poles died fighting the Soviets, of whom only 996 perished, following their invasion on 16 September.
 45,000 ordinary Polish citizens were shot in cold blood during the initial German invasion.

-8. British non-aggression at the start of the war, during a period known as the Phoney War, was derided at home and abroad.
+8. British non-aggression at the start of the war was derided at home and abroad

-Eventually the Finns were beaten into signing the Moscow Peace Treaty on 12 March 1940.
+It also resulted in Soviet expulsion from the League of Nations.
+Eventually however the Finns were beaten into signing the Moscow Peace Treaty on 12 March 1940.